-HECS-Help is a scheme that helps eligible students pay their student contributions for courses in which they are enrolled as a Commonwealth supported student.
+HECS-HELP is a loan program to help eligible students enrolled in a Commonwealth supported place to pay their student contribution amounts.
 There are three ways students can pay their student contribution:

-- pay their student contribution up front *
+- pay their full student contribution up front

 - receive a HECS-HELP loan for the full student contribution